 - Maintain good and close relations with the Hall at all levels

-- Collect and disseminate news of alumni and SEHA activities.
-We subsidise the cost of printing and distributing the annual Hall Magazine
+- Collect and disseminate news of alumni and SEHA activities

 - Promote awareness of the Hall’s strong heritage, culture and current activities and seek to promote connectivity between Aularians and the Hall

 We are always keen for Aularians to make the best possible use of SEHA and its alumni and to contribute towards its development.
-A small Executive Committee manages our affairs and any Aularian may stand for election.
-We are currently seeking new Committee volunteers to fill the following slots: pre-1964 and 1965-1974.
+A small Executive Committee manages our affairs (both the JCR and MCR Presidents sit on the Committee as student representatives) and any Aularian may stand for election.

 The St Edmund Hall Association Committee is keen to ensure that existing students and those who have recently left the Hall “get the most out of” the Association as possible: we are a 10,000-strong body of talent for Aularians to tap into.
 Even before the Covid-19 pandemic took off, we were keen to move into a more digital way of working.
 As a result – and even more pressing given the impact of Covid-19 – our priorities this year will be as follows:

 1/ Developing our first ever community platform : this is an online networking platform that will be developed jointly by the Hall and the Association, based on the same technology as the University Alumni site.
 We hope it gives alumni and students an easily accessible, single source of social, career, mentoring and news opportunities.

 2/ Digital careers initiative – we will be developing a series of short films from alumni in different industries.
 These will be available on the community platform so that both students and alumni can watch them on demand and follow up with the relevant contacts directly for further guidance as required.